google/go-cloud/internal/contributebot/README.md

     `PROJECTID` is the project's ID.
 1. Enable App Engine with `gcloud app create`.
 1. Copy the `prod` directory to a directory called `dev`.
-1. In `dev/main.tf`, Remove the `backend "gcs"` block and change the project IDs to your new GCP project.
+1. In `dev/main.tf`, remove the `backend "gcs"` block and change the project IDs to your new GCP project.
 1. Run `terraform init` from the new `dev` directory.
 1. Run `terraform apply` to set up the infrastructure.